TLDR: quick comparison table

 The right scraping API depends on what you're building and your budget.
 Here's a quick decision framework:

-For AI and LLM workflows - Firecrawl is purpose-built for this.
-It returns LLM-ready markdown that uses 67% fewer tokens than raw HTML, integrates natively with LangChain, LlamaIndex, and AI coding agents via MCP, and the Browser Sandbox handles multi-step interactions without any local setup.
-The Agent endpoint can research the web autonomously from a single prompt.
-With plans starting at $16/month and a free tier (500 credits) included, it's also one of the most affordable options for AI-native web data pipelines.
+For AI and LLM workflows - Firecrawl is the web scraping API purpose-built for this and, in our testing, the best for AI workflows.
+It returns LLM-ready markdown that uses 67% fewer tokens than raw HTML, integrates natively with LangChain, LlamaIndex, and AI coding agents via MCP.
+The Agent endpoint can research the web autonomously from a single prompt, and the new /interact endpoint lets you scrape a page and immediately take actions in it — clicking buttons, filling forms, and extracting dynamic content using natural language or code.
+With plans starting at $16/month and a free tier (1,000 credits per month) included, it's also one of the most affordable options for AI-native web data pipelines.

 Try Firecrawl's playground for free to see its potential on your own use cases.

-For enterprise scale with maximum anti-bot bypass - Bright Data is where large teams land when success rate is non-negotiable and budget isn't a constraint.
+For enterprise scale with maximum reliability - Bright Data is where large teams land when success rate is non-negotiable and budget isn't a constraint.
 The 150M+ IP network and pre-built scrapers for 120+ platforms are hard to match.

 For platform-specific scraping (Amazon, Google, LinkedIn) - ScrapingDog and Oxylabs both offer dedicated endpoints that return structured JSON directly, skipping the HTML parsing step entirely.